 5. Conclusions

 We are living in an era where the effects of climate change are becoming more apparent.
 Therefore, investigating the effects of climate change, as well as its causes and consequences, on different health outcomes is imperative.
 The health effects of both air pollution and temperature are well studied, but the potential interactive effect of air pollution and temperature on health is still a relatively new field of study.
-With results on the effect potential interactive effect between air pollution and temperature being largely inconsistent, we should encourage future research in different regions and locations, which would allow for more conclusive evidence on this relationship.
+With results on the potential interactive effect between air pollution and temperature being largely inconsistent, we should encourage future research in different regions and locations, which would allow for more conclusive evidence on this relationship.
 This systematic review and meta-analysis found that the effect of air pollution, specifically O3 and PM10, on respiratory mortality and hospital admissions is modified by temperature.

 Author Contributions: Conceptualization, AT.A. and T.S.; methodology: study selection and data extraction, AT.A., T.S., C.W and Q.Z; software, AT.A.; validation, AT.A., Q.Z. and T.S.; formal analysis, AT.A.; investigation, AT.A.; resources, AT.A., Q.Z, T.S; writing—original draft preparation, AT.A.; writing—review and editing, AT.A., Q.Z, C.W, A.S, and T.S; visualization, AT.A.; supervision, Q.Z., C.W, and T.S.
 All authors have read and agreed to the published version of the manuscript.